Fresh Spirulina, Australia

 High bioavailability for digestion

-Spirulina, being a bacteria, its cell wall isn’t built from cellulose but from a complex of sugars and proteins (Peptidoglycan).
+Spirulina, being a bacterium, its cell wall isn’t built from cellulose but from a complex of sugars and proteins (Peptidoglycan).

-Such structure, unlike cellulose, makes it available to our human enzymes to break, digest and absorb the spirulina and its abundance of nutrients.
+Such a structure, unlike cellulose, makes it available to our human enzymes to break down, digest, and absorb the spirulina and its abundance of nutrients.

 Such absorption is done quickly and effortlessly, and that, in other words, means that spirulina’s content is much more bioavailable for us.